mysteriumnetwork/documentation/content/node-runners/mysterium-cli.md

 ### Withdraw earned MYST

 You can use the CLI to withdraw MYST you've earned.
-Make sure your identity is unlocked and check your balance and earninings:
+Make sure your identity is unlocked and check your balance and earnings:
 ```bash
 identities get <providerIdentity>
 ```